This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

-The single biggest factor in AI response quality is how the knowledge base is structured.
-Use the patterns below for consistent, accurate answers.
+The single biggest factor in AI response quality is knowledge base structure.
+Here are the patterns that work best:

 Use # and ## headings to group content.
-The AI uses headings as context anchors — it knows that a price listed below a heading belongs to the product in that heading.
+The AI uses headings as context anchors — it knows that “Price: ₹499” refers to the product listed in the heading above it.

 # Product: Wooden Study Table